-Get Inspired: How to get into Athletics
+Get Inspired: How to get into athletics

 Fell running

 Fell running is a race up and down a hill, or collection of hills, in the fastest possible time.
 The discipline has its origins in the fells of northern Britain and has parallels with cross-country running and orienteering.
-Run by the Fell Runners Association, it is not for the faint hearted.
+Run by the Fell Runners Association, it is no stroll in the hills and its most celebrated runners are some of the fittest humans alive.
 Competitors need to carry survival equipment such as warm clothing and a whistle and races often require competitors to self-navigate.
-Races can vary in length from three miles up to marathon distance.
+Races can vary in length from three miles up to marathon distance or even further.

 Schools across the UK have their own athletics competition each year at the annual sports day where kids (and parents) can try out some of the different disciplines.
-By adding fun elements (who doesn't love the egg and spoon race?) everyone can have some fun while learning the fundamental skills of the sport.
+By adding fun elements (who doesn't love the egg-and-spoon race?) everyone can have some fun while learning the fundamental skills of the sport.
 But these don't have to be a once-a-year treat.
 All you need is a park and some props and you can create your own mini games whenever you like.

+Sportshall athletics also gives youngsters an enjoyable way to try running, jumping and throwing activities as they take their first step into athletics.

 Coaching and Volunteering

-Athletics clubs are always looking for people to coach, officiate or help out on club nights, across a range of roles - check out this British Athletics guide!
+Athletics clubs are always looking for people to coach, officiate or help out on club nights, across a range of roles - check out this UK Athletics.

 So whether you want to help inspire children, get adults running or encourage someone to take up javelin, there will be a role for you and the uCoach can help to get you started.
 Sport Coach UK can also steer you in the right direction.